WHY THE GREEN NEW DEAL MUST BE FEMINIST!

 Sara has a PhD in Politics from the University of Sheffield and previous experience in the rights of victims of crime, women’s rights in the EU, and the impact of migration on local areas in England.
 She joined the Women’s Budget Group in 2017 and has been involved in various projects including research on female poverty, funding for the women’s sector, affordable housing, economic circumstances of migrant women in the UK and impact of Covid-19 on women in Coventry.

-This interactive event will be chaired by:
+This interactive event was chaired by:

 ZARINA AHMAD, WEN ADVISER

 Zarina Ahmad is a climate change communicator and trainer with CEMVO Scotland, a race-equality organisation and intermediary with Scottish government.
 She works to increase the involvement and participation of ethnic minority groups in environmentalism and has worked for CEMVO for the last eight years.